Dependency injection

 Using DI

-The general rule is: Whenever your class has a service dependency to another class, one of the following solutions should be used.
+The general idea is: Whenever your service class has a service dependency to another class, dependency injection should be used.

-In some APIs dependency injection cannot be used yet.
+In some TYPO3 APIs dependency injection cannot be used yet.
 This applies to classes that need specific data in their constructors or classes that are serialized and deserialized as, for example, scheduler tasks.
+The TYPO3 core tries to refactor these cases over time.
+Such classes need to fall back to old-school GeneralUtility::makeInstance()

 Constructor injection

-Assume we're writing a controller that renders a list of users.
-Those users are found using a custom UserRepository, so the repository service is a direct dependency of the controller service.
+Lets say we're writing a controller that renders a list of users.
+Those users are found using a UserRepository service, making the user repository service a direct dependency of the controller service.
 A typical constructor dependency injection to resolve the dependency by the framework looks like this:

 EXT:my_extension/Controller/UserController.php